 Last Updated on

-- RFID (Radio Frequency ID) Tagging
+RFID (Radio Frequency ID) Tagging

-Macy’s used iBeacons in just this way, greeting customers with a personalised notification when they walked into the store and then notifying them of offers as they walk into different departments, as well as reminding customers of items they’ve seen and liked on line, joining up their online and in store environments.
-You can see the app in action in <a href=”https://vimeo.com/129155659″>this video</a>.
+Macy’s used iBeacons in just this way; greeting customers with a personalised notification when they walked into the store and then notifying them of offers as they browse different departments.
+This technology also reminds customers of items they’ve seen and liked online, to seamless connect their online and in store environments.

-Smart mirrors also offer a wealth of data about stock management and conversion rates from the floor to changing rooms to sales.
-Polo Ralph Lauren have incorporated smart mirrors into a number of their stores, helping customers choose matching outfits and manufacturers Oak Labs reported a 90% engagement rate with the mirrors as well as helping Polo connect both digitally and emotionally with customers.
+Smart mirrors can also offer a wealth of data about stock management and conversion rates from the floor to changing rooms to sales.
+Polo Ralph Lauren has incorporated smart mirrors into a number of its stores, helping customers to choose matching outfits.
+Manufacturer, Oak Labs, reported a 90% engagement rate with the mirrors as well as helping Polo connect both digitally and emotionally with customers.

-- Location-based Marketing
+Boost loyalty through Location-based Marketing

-This uses the phone’s GPS location to trigger notifications when a customer is within a geofenced area rather than a physical beacon.
+This uses the phone’s GPS location to trigger notifications when a customer is within a geofenced area, rather than a physical beacon.
 This has the advantage of reaching customers who are close to the store and may not have been planning to visit.
-Entering the specified area can then trigger a notification, informing them of offers in store and can load digital loyalty cards on the home screen, making them easy to open.
+Entering the specified area can then trigger a notification, informing customers of offers in store and can load digital loyalty cards on the home screen, making them easy to open.
 Geotargeting is enormously successful, performing twice as well as targeted e-mail campaigns (see our post Top 5 strategies to drive customer loyalty in 2018 for more information).

 Wi-Fi also allows customers to share their experience.
-Whether it’s photos of new garments to get a second opinion or discussing a purchase with the family or a partner on WhatsApp, having a connected store can help boost customer experience and sales.
+Whether it’s photos of new garments to get a second opinion or, discussing a purchase with the family or a partner on WhatsApp, having a connected store can help boost customer experience and sales.

-The digital revolution has happened, and it’s opened up a wealth of opportunities that you can take advantage.
+The digital revolution has happened, and it’s opened up a wealth of opportunities that you can take advantage of..
 Embrace the possibilities that it presents and become an early adopter of new technology.
 Use the data that digital can gather to boost sales, increase customer loyalty and drive growth in the future.